 What are the qualifications for becoming a member of the City Auditor’s staff?

-The Long Beach City Auditor appoints all employees of her office, and staff members have a variety of experience and education.
-Although many professional staff members have a background in accounting, it is not required.
+The Long Beach City Auditor appoints all employees of his or her office, and staff members have a variety of experience and education.
 All members of the audit staff take Continuing Professional Education (CPE) courses throughout the year to increase knowledge, stay current on trends in the auditing profession, and meet educational requirements for performing audits under generally accepted government auditing standards (GAGAS).

 Who audits the City Auditor?

-To comply with Government Accountability Office Standards, auditors from other local governments come to Long Beach every 3 years to conduct a quality review called an “external peer review.”
+To comply with Government Accountability Office Standards, auditors from other local governments come to Long Beach every 3 years to conduct a quality review called a Peer Review.
 A national and international professional organization, the Association of Local Government Auditors (ALGA), coordinates this program.

 Who sets the accounting standards for local governments?